-How to merge or combine multiple files?
+How to merge or combine multiple files

-If you would like to merge multiple Word, Excel or Text files together, it can be done with relative ease, and at no extra cost.
-Follow the below steps for the type of file you're trying to merge.
+If you would like to merge multiple Word, Excel or text files together, it can be done with relative ease and at no extra cost.
+Follow the steps below for the type of file you're trying to merge.

 To merge Microsoft Excel files together, it is best to save them as CSV files first.
-Open the Excel files and in the menu bar, click File, Save As.
-In the Save as type drop-down list, select CSV (comma delimited) from the list.
+Open the Excel files and in the menu bar, click File, then Save As.
+In the Save as type drop-down list, select CSV (comma delimited) (*.csv) from the list.

 Do this for each Excel file you want to merge, then place all the CSV files in the same folder.
-For ease, place them in a folder in the root of the C: drive (e.g. c:\csvfiles).
+For ease, place them in a folder in the root of the C: drive (e.g., c:\csvfiles).

 copy *.csv newfile.csv

-Place each of the text files you wish to merge in the same folder.
-For ease, place them in a folder in the root of the C: drive (e.g. c:\textfiles) and make sure the folder only contains text files you want to merge.
+Place each of the text files you want to merge in the same folder.
+For ease, place them in a folder in the root of the C: drive (e.g., c:\textfiles) and make sure the folder only contains text files you want to merge.

 copy *.txt newfile.txt